How focusing on your maintenance budget can positively impact your organization

 An accurate maintenance budget cannot be made without data.
 When maintenance teams are missing key information relating to asset history and reliability, they are forced to guess their future requirements.
-When the unexpected occurs, maintenance teams will tackle the breakdown at whatever cost in order to get the equipment back on line and production up and running.
-At minimum this often results in necessary changes to the budget or at maximum requires the team to go over budget.
+When the unexpected occurs, maintenance teams will tackle the breakdown at whatever cost in order to get the equipment back online and production up and running.
+At a minimum, this often results in necessary changes to the budget or at maximum requires the team to go over budget.
 Furthermore, when there is insufficient or inaccessible data, decisions are rushed and unsupported, the ability to collaborate or negotiate is constrained, and most importantly a lack of data makes it hard to identify and correct the root cause of the issues.

 Language Differences between departments